Queretaro City is one of the best cities in Mexico that you can visit. Here are 18 of the Best Things to Do and See in Queretaro City. Enjoy!

 In general, all of Mexico is very colorful but the Center (Queretaro, Guanajuato, Aguascalientes, Michoacan, Jalisco) are definitely THE most colorful states in my own personal experience.

 Isn’t it funny how the buildings that we once considered old and unkempt are now vintage and Instagrammable?
+One of my favorite things to do and see in Queretaro City for sure.

 And now that we’ve exhausted all the things that you can do and see in Queretaro City, it is time to go outside of the city itself for some day trips of wonders.